tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 **Answer:** Sentiments visualization

-Emphasize to students how they used some of the skills they already master to work on today's activities; sentiment analysis is a multidisciplinary area that requires not only algorithms to score sentiments of human speech, but also data cleaning and meaningful data visualizations to present results and share insights.
+Emphasize to students how they used some skills they've already mastered to work on today's activities.
+Sentiment analysis is a multidisciplinary area that requires not only algorithms to score sentiments of human speech, but also data cleaning and meaningful data visualizations to present results and share insights.

 Explain that NLP and sentiment analysis is still a cutting-edge research area.
-In particular, new deep-learning techniques such as recurrent neural networks have transformed NLP and pushed it toward what we only imaged before as science fiction.
-Encourage students to keep learning and trying new libraries and technologies as this specialization of machine learning continues to expand.
+New deep-learning techniques, such as recurrent neural networks, have transformed NLP and pushed it into the realms of what was previously thought of as science fiction.
+Encourage students to keep learning and trying new libraries and technologies, as this specialization of machine learning continues to expand.

 ### END CLASS